 LiveProcess Emergency Manager for Emergency Preparedness Planning, Mass Notification, Real-Time Coordination and Tracking

+See how LiveProcess can help you take your emergency management program to the next level.
 Hospitals and health systems, ambulatory centers, home health agencies, nursing homes, and public agencies use LiveProcess Emergency Manager to prepare for and respond to disaster events and for everyday coordination.
+Learn about this proven system for emergency preparedness planning, mass mobilization, real-time coordination and tracking.

+Assess your emergency management programs based on your needs, your type of facility, metrics relevant to your organization, your locale, your coalition and your jurisdiction.
+Healthcare emergency management requires continuous improvement, compliance and best practices.
 Every service is customized based on your needs and your goals.
-Assess your emergency management programs based on your needs, your type of facility, metrics relevant to your organization, your locale, your coalition and your jurisdiction.

 Physician Pager Replacement, Hospital Notification, and Disaster Management With One Communication Tool: Duncan Regional Hospital